mindbeam/unbase/docs/design/core-concepts.md

 Inserting few Memos in your query context isn't so bad, but what about when we're around for a long time?
 Or when you invite a few million of your friends to the party?
 You have a serious context expansion problem.

 <img src="media/problem_1.png" alt="When one's query context expands past a certain threshold, issue new memos to compress this context, and update the context to include them" style="width: 755px; max-width: 100%"><br>
 **FIG 7.
-When Query context grows too large, materialize the projection as a series of "key-frame" memos, which supersede their predecessor memos.**
+When Query context grows too large, compact it by materializing each node's projection as a "key-frame" memo, which supersede their predecessor memos.**

 *(TODO: Determine if it's meaningful for the purposes of this document to differentiate between causal compaction and key-frame creation.)*